 Partnerships and limited liability companies.
-Generally, all trade or business income that flows through to you for income tax purposes is subject to self-employment taxes - even if it isn't distributed to you.
-But such income may not be subject to selfemployment taxes if you're a limited partner or the LLC member equivalent.
+Generally, all trade or business income that flows through to you for income tax purposes is subject to self-employment taxes even if it isn't distributed to you.
+But such income may not be subject to self-employment taxes if you're a limited partner or the limited liability company member equivalent.
 Check with your tax advisor on whether the 0.9% Medicare tax or the 3.8% NIIT (see page 11) will apply.